4-Hydroxyphenylpyruvate dioxygenase inhibitor: Genetically modified crops

 To deal with rising resistance to existing herbicides, Bayer CropScience has been developing various genetically modified crops resistant to HPPD inhibitors: in one version, the crops are resistant to both HPPD inhibitors and glyphosate, and in collaboration with Syngenta, crops that are resistant to HPPD inhibitors and glufosinate.

 The collaboration to develop the stacked HPPD inhibitor/glyphosate resistant products was first announced in 2007.

 Medical use

-In Type I tyrosinemia, a different enzyme involved in the breakdown of tyrosine, fumarylacetoacetate hydrolase is mutated and doesn't work, leading to very harmful products building up in the body.
+In Type I tyrosinemia, a different enzyme involved in the breakdown of tyrosine, fumarylacetoacetate hydrolase is mutated and does not work, leading to very harmful products building up in the body.
 Fumarylacetoacetate hydrolase acts on tyrosine after HPPD does, so scientists working on making these inhibitors hypothesized that inhibiting HPPD and controlling tyrosine in the diet could treat this disease.
 A series of small clinical trials were attempted with one of their compounds, nitisinone and were successful, leading to nitisinone being brought to market as an orphan drug.

+Vector Control Use

+In addition to their use as herbicides and clinical treatments, certain HPPD inhibitors have shown potential for use in public health vector control, particularly against Anopheles mosquitoes.
+Nitisinone, a β-triketone originally approved for treating hereditary tyrosinemia type I in humans, has been demonstrated to kill mosquitoes through both systemic and contact exposure.
+When administered as an endectocide (i.e., via the bloodmeal), nitisinone disrupts tyrosine metabolism in blood-fed mosquitoes, leading to lethal toxic accumulation.

+Nitisinone has also been shown to act as a contact insecticide, causing mortality after mosquitoes (Anopheles gambiae, Aedes aegypti and Culex quinquefasciatus) land on treated surfaces.
+In contrast, other HPPD inhibitors used in agriculture, such as mesotrione, sulcotrione, and tembotrione, do not appear to induce mosquito mortality through tarsal contact, limiting their potential for direct application in surface-based interventions.